Jacqueline Hernández

 Jacqueline Hernández (born January 10) is a Hispanic-American multimedia businesswoman specializing in multicultural and youth marketing.
 Hernandez is the CEO and founder of New Majority Ready, a marketing and content development firm.
 She is the former CMO of NBCUniversal Hispanic Enterprise and COO of Telemundo Enterprises and mun2.
-She currently serves as the Interim CEO of MediaCo and is on the board of directors of Victoria's Secret and MediaCo Holding.
+She served as the Interim CEO of MediaCo and is on the board of directors of Victoria's Secret and MediaCo Holding.
 Before that, Hernández worked across multiple brands and platforms, including as publisher of People en Español, Teen People, and in various leadership roles at Time, Fortune, CNN International, and Combate Americas.

 Personal life

 Hernández was born in New York City to Diego and Mercedes Hernández.
 She attended high school at the Birch Wathen Lenox School in Manhattan and graduated a year ahead of schedule.
 During that year, she attended Advanced Placement classes at Cornell University in Ithaca, New York.
 Jacqueline went on to attend Tufts University in Medford, Massachusetts, where she graduated with a B.A. in English and art history in 1988.
 She later completed graduate studies with an M.B.A. in marketing from Baruch College.
 She currently lives in New York City with her husband, Jack Rico, a journalist, podcaster and television personality and former host of NBC and Telemundo's Consumer 101 as well as Managing Partner of New Majority Storytelling, the content development division of the firm.